socketio/socket.io/Readme.md

 - Runs on browser and node.js seamlessly
 - Runs inside HTML5 WebWorker
-- Can send and receive binary data
+- Can encode and decode packets
-  - Receives as ArrayBuffer or Blob when in browser, and Buffer or ArrayBuffer in Node
+  - Encodes from/to ArrayBuffer or Blob when in browser, and Buffer or ArrayBuffer in Node
-  - With browsers that don't support ArrayBuffer, an object { base64: true,
-    data: dataAsBase64String } is emitted on the `message` event.

 ## API